microsoft/Relation-Aware-Global-Attention-Networks/README.md

     cuhk03_new_protocol_config_labeled.mat
     ...
 ```
-4. Use `-d cuhk03` when running the training code.
-In default mode, we use new split (767/700).
-In addition, here we use both `labeled` modes.
+4. In default mode, we use new split protocol (767/700).
 5. *Please remember to modify the variable `DATD_DIR` in our provided bash script for specifying the path of your dataset accordingly.)

 ## Pretrain Model Preparation